Skip to main content

 Elementary music should expose children to a wide range of musical experiences.
 Some of those, such as pop music, are easy to incorporate into lessons due to their fun nature but many educators struggle when considering how to effectively teach music from the classical canon.
 Most students think it is “boring,” and the overwhelmed music teacher might just give in to their whims.
 However, teachers who think this way are robbing their students of the enrichment these masterworks provide.
 Still, educators must be strategic about how they implement them in the classroom.
 Sitting still for an hour while listening to a Brahms symphony might just reinforce students’ negative perceptions about this music.
 By utilizing movement, mutual orientation, and musical instruments, teachers can get students to engage and relate to classical music in a whole new way, transforming their future and revitalizing the genre for a new generation of listeners to enjoy

-Thursday, January 30th at 4:30 pm
+Thursday, September 4th at 4:30 pm

 Contact us